 - “Brittle” diabetes is simply insulin given in the wrong amounts or at the wrong time.

 - Humalog or NovoLog controls the blood sugar over the first 4 hours and Regular controls the first 6 hours after an injection.
 Lente or NPH controls the blood sugar largely at 4 to 12 hrs after the injection.
-Ultralente’s timing gives it’s greatest effect at 8 to 18 hours, while the new Lantus has much less peaking action but its activity is evenly spread over 4 to 24 hours.
+Ultralente’s timing gives it’s the greatest effect at 8 to 18 hours, while the new Lantus has much less peaking action but its activity is evenly spread over 4 to 24 hours.

 - Understand insulin timing to correct patterns of highs and lows.